Microsoft has been busy in 2012:

-I suspect there’s a productivity pay-off.
+It’s early days and almost impossible to measure, even so I suspect there’s a productivity pay-off.
 I certainly find I’m now less distracted when working.

 There are critics, Laptop Magazine reports usability expert Ralaca Budiu says Microsoft optimised the OS for content consumption not production and multitasking.
 Maybe.
 I spend all day producing content, but I only use a limited number of tools and don’t make the cognitive jumps she mentions.

 Or perhaps there’s a trade-off between distraction and cognitive jumps.
 Maybe the new designs work for me – as a writer – but won’t work for others.